naturalis/mycorrhiza/README.md

     make_nexus.pl -d <indata> -t <outtree> > <outdata.nex>

+You can then open this file in Mesquite and trace the character state changes (as reconstructed under maximum parsimony) on the tree topology.

 ## Running an analysis

 To run an analysis like this, we have to do the following steps:

 1. install a Quad version of BayesTraits.
-This has higher precision to prevent underflows.
+This has higher precision to prevent underflows, which are somewhat possible because of the relatively large Q matrix.
 2. open the program, i.e. `BayesTraitsV2_OpenMP_Quad <tree.nex> <data.tsv> < restrictions.txt`

 ## Post-analysis processing